cchudzicki-ocw-testing/res.10-002-spring-2023/content/pages/video.md

 title: 'Video: Ethics of AI Bias'
 uid: 9f4fd1aa-9939-4e3a-a7f9-aea2eb224f9f
 ---
+This video presents a dramatized seminar-style class session in which participants discuss the ethical issues relating to bias in artificial intelligence.

 {{< resource uuid="d012a0d9-cf91-48d8-83be-e4e4be6cff8a" >}}

 The following book is the recommended reading to accompany the video: